Welcome to today's edition of the Rush 24-7 podcast.

 Why don't they change that?

-And I thought they were waiting to make sure they're all distributed at the same time, but customs probably does make um more saying how many how many windmills would have been destroyed by that land hurricane?
+And I thought they were waiting to make sure they're all distributed at the same time.

 I'm just sitting here wondering.

-Didn't phase Tiger Woods, though.
+Didn't face Tiger Woods, though.

 Tiger winds at Congressional in the heat and the humidity.

-When I opened the program, I told you I felt sick.
+Ladies and gentlemen, on Friday, when I opened the program, I told you I felt sick.

 And I spent the next two hours explaining why I felt sick.